vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 2. **Measurement Over Opinion:** Use quantitative metrics (RVx) instead of subjective judgment
 3. **Evolution Over Perfection:** Architecture is a journey, not a destination—measure, adapt, improve

 As we move into Chapter 4, we'll explore how these principles apply to the hardest problem in microservices: managing data across service boundaries.
-The Khan Pattern™ will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.
+The Adaptive Granularity Strategy will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.

 ---